 Therefore

-Once Table \ref{t2} is computed, we proceed by a rather large case distinction.
+Once Table \ref{t3} is computed, we proceed by a rather large case distinction.
 Every case has a simple combinatorial structure.
-For the sake of completeness, we sum up the algorithm proposed in \cite{r4}, slightly modified as described:
+For the sake of completeness, we sum up the algorithm proposed in \cite{r5}, slightly modified as described:

-\begin{itemize} \item For all possible values of $k$ kings and bishops contained in $A$, $0 \leq k \leq 6$, \begin{itemize} \item For all possibles values of $(b_w,b_b)$, there is $f_k(b_w,b_b)$ ways of placing two kings, $b_w$ and $b_b$ bishops on the board with precisely $k$ of them in $A$. \begin{itemize} \item There is $48-(2+b_w+b_k-k)$ squares on which the $p_w$ white pawns are placed and $48-(2+b_w+b_b-k)-p_w$ on which the black pawns are placed. \begin{itemize} \item There are $62-b_w-b_k-p_w-p_k$ squares on which to place the remaining men. \end{itemize} \end{itemize} \end{itemize} \end{itemize} The upper bound for each case is simply a product of $f_k(b_w,b_b)$ and binomial coefficients.
-Then all these numbers are summed over all cases containing the same number of chessmen to generate an upper bound for diagrams with 2 to 24 men on the board.
-This method yields also a bound when there are 25 men or more on the board but it is far less accurate than the one found by the method based on pawn structures and quadruplets.
+\begin{itemize} \item For all possible values of $k$ kings and bishops contained in $A$, $0 \leq k \leq 6$, \begin{itemize} \item For all possibles values of $(b_w,b_b)$, there are $f_k(b_w,b_b)$ ways of placing two kings, $b_w$ and $b_b$ bishops on the board with precisely $k$ of them in $A$. \begin{itemize} \item There are $48-(2+b_w+b_k-k)$ squares on which the $p_w$ white pawns are placed and $48-(2+b_w+b_b-k)-p_w$ on which the black pawns are placed. \begin{itemize} \item There are $62-b_w-b_k-p_w-p_k$ squares on which to place the remaining men. \end{itemize} \end{itemize} \end{itemize} \end{itemize} The upper bound for each case is simply a product of $f_k(b_w,b_b)$ and binomial coefficients.
+Then all these numbers are summed over all cases containing the same number of chessmen to generate an upper bound for the number of legal diagrams with 2 to 23 men on the board.
+This method yields also a bound when there are 24 men or more on the board but it is far less accurate than the one found by the method based on pawn arrangements and quadruplets.